WorldViews/WVTours/README.md

 # WVTours
-Web pages for viewing 360 video tours
+Web pages for viewing 360 video tours.
+The page shows a 360 youtube video together with a map indicating trail positions.
+The page is served at [https://worldviews.org/WVTours/wvtours.html](https://worldviews.org/WVTours/wvtours.html)

 # Usage